Dragonn/docker-claude-code/README.md

 ## Updates

 Images are published to [Docker Hub](https://hub.docker.com/r/peterkuczera/claude-code) automatically when new Claude Code versions are released.
-The `--pull always` flag in the function ensures you get the latest version.
+The `--pull=always` flag in the script ensures you get the latest version.

 To update manually:
 ```bash